 - GPCTBA/C&I (Goals, Plans, Challenges, Timeline, Budget, Authority, Negative Consequences, and Positive Implications)

 - FAINT (Funds, Authority, Interest, Need, Timing)

-A well-made and eye-catching demo video is great for a couple of reasons.
+A well-made and eye-catching demo video can grow your sales by 30% and is great for a couple of reasons.

 FAQs are perfect for getting a little more into the weeds and answering common concerns about your service quickly.